 What the MAC Law Enforcement Concussion Baseline Testing Program Provides

-- A complete and confidential baseline report delivered to the individual officer’s personal email that they may keep and use with their own physicians or with MAC in the event of a future head injury
+- A complete and confidential baseline report is delivered to each individual officer that they may keep and use with their own physicians or with a MAC specialist in the event of a future head injury.

-- Scheduling around your department’s shift rotations or training days, to make the screenings as convenient as possible
+- Baselining can be done around your department’s shift rotations, on training days or remotely to make the screenings as convenient as possible.

 - Presentations to officers and administration on the risks, symptoms and proper diagnosis of concussions and TBIs